 What happens when your alarm goes off?

 Learning Objectives

-- ✤ Name the six critical healing factors for ACES. - Recognize the impact of each of the six critical healing factors. - Illustrate the interconnectedness of SEL and self-care. - Practice and implement Breathe, Move, and Rest Strategies for Selfawareness and Self-management. - Identify CASEL competencies - Acquire Skills to train colleagues in SEL, evidence-based curricula.
+- Illustrate the interconnectedness of SEL and self-care. - Practice and implement Breathe, Move, and Rest Strategies for Self-awareness and Self-management. - Identify CASEL competencies - ❖ Acquire Skills to train colleagues in SEL, evidence-based curricula.